 Benefits of refinancing an FHA loan to a conventional loan

-One of the main advantages of refinancing from an FHA loan to a conventional loan is the ability to eliminate FHA mortgage insurance premiums (MIP).
+The main advantage of refinancing from an FHA loan to a conventional loan is that it’s one of the only ways to remove FHA mortgage insurance.

 With a conventional loan, once your balance reaches 80 percent of your home’s original value, you can cancel private mortgage insurance (PMI).
 This option doesn’t exist in most cases for FHA loans, so you’ll continue to pay premiums unless you refinance to another type of loan.

-If you refinance your FHA loan to a conventional loan and still have to pay mortgage insurance due to your equity level, you may find that the premium costs more now than what it cost for your FHA loan.
-Refinancing, however, may have lowered your monthly payments enough to compensate, and the tradeoff is that you’ll be able to cancel PMI, eventually, on the conventional loan.
+If you refinance your FHA loan to a conventional loan and still have to pay mortgage insurance due to your equity level, you might find that the premium costs more now than what it cost for your FHA loan.
+Refinancing, however, could have lowered your monthly payments enough to compensate, and the tradeoff is that you’ll be able to cancel PMI, eventually, on the conventional loan.

 - Conventional PMI: 0.58 percent to 1.85 percent, according to averages from the Urban Institute